MariaSolOs/MariaSolOs/README.md

 ### Hola amigos 👋🏻

-I'm a software engineer at Microsoft, working on JavaScript/TypeScript tools for Visual Studio.
+I'm a software engineer at Microsoft, working on miscellaneous JavaScript/TypeScript tooling.

 When I'm not debugging mysterious code I didn't write, I'm generally learning something new or giving my 2¢ to open source.